ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 3 - Prometheus Node Exporter service.md

 ## The Prometheus Node Exporter is simpler to deploy

-In this part you will prepare the Kustomize project for the Prometheus Node Exporter.
+This part covers the preparation of the Kustomize project for the Prometheus Node Exporter.
 Compared to other services like the Kube State Metrics, this Node Exporter is less complex to declare.
 The YAML manifests declared here are adaptations based on the ones shown in [this article by Ichlaw posted in Medium](https://medium.com/@lchlaw/tutorial-run-prometheus-node-exporter-using-daemon-set-for-kubernetes-service-discovery-c38421d548ed) and [this other one found in GeeksForGeeks](https://www.geeksforgeeks.org/devops/setup-prometheus-node-exporter-on-kubernetes/).

 ## Kustomize project folders for Prometheus Node Exporter